operasoftware/operaprestodriver/README.md

 Support
 -------

-If you have problems or questions regarding OperaDriver or Selenium, there are many channels in which you can seek help:
+If you have problems or questions regarding OperaPrestoDriver or Selenium, there are many channels in which you can seek help:

 * __IRC__: The *#selenium* channel on the *irc.freenode.org* network